-To successfully claim housing benefit in this situation, you and your tenant will have to convince the Housing Executive that this tenancy is a genuine commercial agreement.
-The Housing Executive will investigate your circumstances and try to establish
+To successfully claim for help with rent in this situation, you and your tenant will have to convince the decision maker that this tenancy is a genuine commercial agreement.
+The following information will be used to decide if this is a genuine tenancy:

-- whether there is a history of the property being let at a market rent to paying tenants
+- is there is a history of the property being let at a market rent to paying tenants

-- whether the claimant had previously paid rent to you for this property
+- has the claimant had previously paid rent to you for this property

-- whether there is a professional relationship between you and the tenant, evidenced by provision of a rent book and tenancy agreement
+- is there is a professional relationship between you and the tenant, evidenced by provision of a rent book and tenancy agreement

-- whether there is a genuine risk that the tenant will be evicted if housing benefit is not paid.
+- is there is a genuine risk that the tenant will be evicted if benefit is not paid.

-Not all payments made to you by the tenant will qualify for housing benefit.
-The following costs are regarded as "ineligible" and will be disallowed when working out how much housing benefit a tenant will get:
+Benefits may not cover all costs charged to the tenant.
+The following costs are regarded as "ineligible" and will be disallowed when working out how much benefit a tenant will get:

 - hire purchase payments for furniture